RosterElf Logo

 Key actions:

-• Update tax tables for new PAYG rates (1 July)
+• Update tax tables for new PAYG withholding rates — your payroll software should prompt you on 1 July

 CHECKLIST